-Set this to a datetime, date to have the ESP wait until the specified time to send the message.
+If your ESP supports scheduled transactional sending, you can set this to a datetime to have the ESP delay sending the message until the specified time.
 (You can also use a float or int, which will be treated as a POSIX timestamp as in time.time().)